Rhea Moore: Early life

-Professional career
+Club career

-Dallas Trinity FC

-In 2025, Moore signed with Dallas Trinity FC of the USL Super League.

-She made her professional debut against Sporting JAX in September 2025, scoring with her left foot to secure a place in history as the youngest women's goal scorer in any U.S. professional match.
+In 2025, Moore signed a USL Academy contract with Dallas Trinity FC of the USL Super League.
+She made her professional debut at age 15 against Sporting JAX in September 2025, scoring with her left foot to secure a place in history as the youngest women's goal scorer in any U.S. professional match.
 After the game, Moore said: "I was shocked, but super happy… it was crazy, unreal.
 I'm super happy and grateful that all my teammates were there and I got this opportunity to play.
 I'm excited to see what comes."

-Style of play

-Moore is described as a direct and clinical forward with strong finishing ability.
+On November 2, 2025, she recorded her first professional assist in a match against DC Power FC.
+Two weeks later, she scored yet again, this time in a victory over the Spokane Zephyr.
+Moore was named to the November 2025 USL Super League Team of the Month for her performances across three games.
+On January 16, 2026, Dallas announced that Moore would be departing from the club.
+She had made 9 appearances for the Trinity in her first professional season.